 3. Create a Simple Contact Form

-To access the WPForms form builder, open your WordPress dashboard and go to WPForms » Add new.
+To start, open your WordPress dashboard and go to WPForms » Add New.

-As you can see below, you’ll have a basic contact form with fields such as name, email, and comment/message.
+As you can see below, you’ll have a contact form with basic functionality.

 You can customize this template by adding or removing any fields you’d like.
 By default, the simple contact form template doesn’t include any payment fields.

-We’ll be adding payment fields in the next step.
+We’ll be adding payment fields and a payment button in the next step.

 4. Set Up Payment Fields

-You’ll need at least one payment field for the products or services that you’ll be selling.
+You’ll need at least one payment field for the products or services you sell.
 There are 4 options to choose from, which are:

 - Single Item – When you’re selling only one item.